PO Box 9021,

 seen.

-Such tours in Brazil usually bring to mind such notable birds as the Hyacinth
+Such tours in Brazil usually bring to mind notable birds as the Hyacinth

 Macaw and the Jabiru.
 These we saw, but also there were so many other

-birds, and among them highlights such as the very rare Brazilian Merganser,
+birds, and among them highlights including the very rare Brazilian Merganser,

 a pair of Crowned Solitary Eagles, the Cock-tailed Tyrant, and the